 The opportunity to make-up missed course work, including clinical and examinations may be available to a student who has been absent.
 Faculty and students have the primary responsibilities in the make-up course work.
-Faculty have the discretion, with prior Coordinator approval, in permitting the student to make-up missed course work, including examinations.
+Faculty have the discretion, with prior Associate Dean approval, in permitting the student to make-up missed course work, including examinations.
 The student has the responsibility to follow-through and succeed.
 Two factors are important in the consideration of a make-up request: the student's follow-through with policy regarding the absence and the student's previous attendance record.
 All absences are subject to verification by faculty or school administration.
-A fee is charged to cover the school's expense associated with the make-up work or examination preparation, proctoring and grading.
-The following process is followed:
+A fee is charged to cover the program's expense associated with the make-up work or examination preparation, proctoring and grading.

-- 1. The student completes the Course Make-up Work Request form.
-The form can be obtained from the forms rack inside Suite 1004 or outside the Business Office. - 2.
-Submit the completed form to the respective faculty for consideration and action. - 3.
-If approval is granted, the student pays the required fee in the Business Office and obtains a receipt. - 4.
-The student shows the receipt to the course faculty. - 5.
-A student with a pattern of missing examinations may be denied approval. - 6.
-A make-up examination is administered only after prearrangement and approval by course faculty. - 7.
 Failure to take scheduled, prearranged make-up examination on the day and time designated by course end will result in a test score of zero (0) for that examination.
 The score will be included in calculation of final theory grade.
-Failure to complete prescheduled clinical makeup may result in a "U" in the clinical and "F" in the course. - 8.
-Clinical make-up is accomplished by same process described in the above 1-7. - 9.
+Failure to complete prescheduled clinical makeup may result in a "U" in the clinical and "F" in the course.

 Make-up fees are established by the Business Office.
-In general, the fees charged are based on the administrative cost per hour for examination make-up and per clock hour for clinical time made up. - 9.1 Students are not charged the make-up fee in the following circumstances which have been validated: - 9.1.1 absence occurred as a result of faculty instructing student to leave learning activity related to student health issue, - 9.1.2 absence supported by physician or nurse practitioner documentation, - 9.1.3 death of immediate family member, - 9.1.4 hospitalization of student, - 9.1.5 court appearance or jury duty, - 9.1.6 military purposes.
+In general, the fees charged are based on the administrative cost per hour for examination make-up and per clock hour for clinical time made up.

+The makeup fee may be waived in the following circumstances at the discretion of the course leader or coordinator:

+- 1.1.1 absence occurred as a result of faculty instructing student to leave learning activity related to student health issue,

+- 1.1.2 death of immediate family member,

+- 1.1.3 hospitalization of the student or immediate family member,

+- 1.1.4 court appearance or jury duty,

+- 1.1.5 military purposes.